paradisec-archive/audio_digitising/index.md

 # Audio Digitising Workflows for PARADISEC Archive
 <p align="center">
-🚧 This page is currently under construction, 2021-05-25 🚧
+🚧 This page is currently under construction, last edited on 2021-05-25 🚧
 </p>

 <p align="center">
   <img height="200" src="images/rev-rev-vox.gif">
 </p>

-This page offers advice for those who wish to prepare audio files for archiving with PARADISEC.
-The target format we accept is **.wav (96kHz/24-bit, stereo).** There is also helpful suggestions on other actions pertaining to audio manipulation and extracting audio from video.
+This page outlines the technical workflow for audio digitising for the PARADISEC unit based at the Australian National University.
+This worlflow can be modified to accommodate other organisations in their specific digitising goals.

 ## Digitising Cassette Tapes